Can badass female characters ever be redeemed?

 The standard pushback is that the universes Buffy and Diana inhabit work according to different rules.
 In those universes, some women are endowed with extraordinary prowess in battle, thus making them qualified for combat roles in ways that have no real-world corollary.

 A good writer can invent a plot device to justify pretty much anything that would be impermissible in real life; but this doesn’t make the plot device a universal disinfectant.
 Swap out badass women with homosexuals and this should be transparent.
-I’d wager it’d take Steven Moffat (Doctor Who, Torchwood) ten seconds flat to concoct a universe whose rules require homosexuality to be the norm—but no sane Christian would be fooled for a moment into thinking that such a device was anything but a thinly-veiled pretext for glorifying what God hates.
+I’d wager it’d take Steven Moffat, of Doctor Who and Torchwood fame, ten seconds flat to concoct a universe whose rules require homosexuality to be the norm—but no sane Christian would be fooled for a moment into thinking that such a device was anything but a thinly-veiled pretext for glorifying what God hates.
 How is the same not true of feminist icons like Buffy Summers and Diana Prince?
 The fact that their creators invented plot mechanisms to justify their assuming masculine roles doesn’t actually, you know, justify it.
-Yes, Joss Whedon, and more recently Patty Jenkins are sensitive enough to explore the inherent tensions between femininity and the vocations of their characters.
-But this doesn’t change the fundamental problem, which is that the entire premise of these characters as heroes—people to be approved of, celebrated, and glorified—is detestable to God.
+Yes, Joss Whedon, and more recently Patty Jenkins are “sensitive” enough to explore the inherent tensions between femininity and the vocations of their characters.
+But this just makes them competent storytellers.
+It doesn’t change the fundamental problem, which is that the entire premise of these characters as heroes—people to be approved of, celebrated, and glorified—is detestable to God.

 This leads me to my second point: